thecla9/PETSHOP_APITEST/README.md

 You can integrate this Cypress test suite into your CI/CD pipeline for automated testing.

 #### Screenshots and Videos
 Cypress can capture screenshots and videos during test runs, which can be helpful for debugging.
-Configure these options in the cypress.json file.
+This is Configured in the cypress.json file and you can view screen shots of errors and videos.

  #### Reporting
 Cypress provides built-in reporters like mochawesome and mochawesome-merge for generating test reports.
 You can configure these in the cypress.json file as well.
+You first need to start the mocha server  using http-server -p 8080 and then view generated reports in html - http://127.0.0.1:8080/mochawesome-report/